benjaminpieplow/burglarr/docs/Cluster-Deployment.md

 - Ignore the "Storage" part, we will build that below.

 ## Storage
 The setup guide guide describes creating a cluster Persistent Volume (PV) using NFS, which is horrendously insecure but extremely functional.
 The storage manifest (`/deploy/infra/storage.yaml`) deploys a new storage class specifically for your media collection, all other stores (_including downloads_) use automatically provisioned volumes from the clustter setup.
+This is covered in more detail in the Deployment section

+## Network
+I equipped each K8s host with an additional NIC attached to an air-gapped data network.
+This might be incorporated into future templates, as it's part of the standard SARCASM network structure, but for now it must be done manually.